keithbuhler/keithbuhler.github.io/index.md

 <img src="/images/keithbuhler-golden.png" alt="Keith Buhler" hspace="40px" align="right">

-I'm Keith Buhler, a philosopher, classical educator, and writer.

-I'm currently a PhD candidate in philosophy at the [University of Kentucky](https://philosophy.as.uky.edu/users/kebu226) My dissertation centers on contemporary analytic virtue ethics in writers such as Philippa Foot, John McDowell, and Alasdair MacIntyre.
+I'm a philosopher, classical educator, and writer.
+Currently, I am a PhD candidate in philosophy at the [University of Kentucky.](https://philosophy.as.uky.edu/users/kebu226) My dissertation centers on contemporary analytic virtue ethics.

 For more than 8 years, I've successfully helped learners of all ages to grow and flourish by using great books, humor, and immersive Socratic dialogue.